substrate-system/cookie/README.md

 ```

 ## Environment
 Save the secret key as part of your server environment.
 This depends on always using the same secret key.

+This works anywhere that supports the [Web Crypto API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Crypto_API).
+Has been verified to work in Cloudflare and Node.